Staging at Sketch - Two Michelin Stars

 “This is our story,” Daniel told me, “Gagnaire is art and we chefs don’t feel restricted.
 After following the sketch of the design, we can express ourselves.
 Lots of dishes, lots of love.”

-The paintbrush, if you will, is handed to the chefs once a dish has been finalised by the likes of Pierre and Michel Nave in Paris, and Herve Deville and Johannes in London.
+The paintbrush, if you will, is handed to the chefs once a dish has been finalised by the likes of Pierre and Michel Nave in Paris.
 That made things a lot easier for me, and I soon got a deep “Oui, Tommi” from Daniel as I sent beautiful but different dishes out double time.